Two-stage Training of Graph Neural Networks for Graph Classification: Experiments

-We compare the pre-trained models of \textsc{GraphSage}/\textsc{GAT} in~\cite{hlugzlplstrategies} with \textsc{GraphSage}/\textsc{GAT} of the same architecture (5 layers, 300 dimensional hidden units and global mean pooling) trained in \ourfinetune.
-The pre-trained models are fine-tuned on the datasets.
-The mean and standard deviation of test accuracy of 5 splits are reported in Tables~\ref{tab:triplet_pretrain} and~\ref{tab:triplet_pretrain2}.
-Despite being pre-trained on a much smaller dataset, \ourfinetune achieves better accuracy in $83\%$ of the considered cases: up to $2\%$ points in the benchmark datasets and up to $3\%$ points in the NYC Taxi datasets.
+As shown in Tables~\ref{tab:triplet_pretrain} and~\ref{tab:triplet_pretrain2}, despite being pre-trained on a much smaller dataset, \ourfinetune achieves better accuracy in $83\%$ of the considered cases: up to $2\%$ points in the benchmark datasets and up to $3\%$ points in the NYC Taxi datasets.
 This validates our claims in Table~\ref{tab:compare}.